 Based on the minerals contained in ore bodies and their quality, molybdenum ore is divided into three categories: primary ore, the molybdenite recovery is the only goal; by-product ore, in which the recovery of copper ore is the main target, molybdenum recovery provides additional economic value; symbiotic product ore, the commercial viability of the mine requires that both molybdenite and copper-bearing minerals be recovered.

-A grinding machine crushes rocks the size of footballs to the size of gravel, then uses a ball mill to further reduce the material to the size of cosmetic powder.
+A grinding machine crushes rock the size of footballs to the size of gravel, then uses a ball mill to further reduce the material to the size of cosmetic powder.

 The resulting MoS2 concentrate contains between 85% and 92% MoS2.
 If necessary, acid leaching can be used to further dissolve impurities such as copper and lead.